youamar/access_control/README.md

 ## Starting the Server

-To start the server, run the following command :
+To start the server, run the following command in the first terminal :
 ```
 java sec.server.ServerMain
 ```
 ## Starting the Client

-To start the client, run the following command :
+To start the client, run the following command in the second terminal :
 ```
 java sec.client.ClientMain
 ```